-Additional information on the District is set forth in APPENDIX A - "DISTRICT FINANCIAL INFORMATION AND REGIONAL ECONOMIC AND DEMOGRAPHIC INFORMATION" and APPENDIX B - "AUDITED ANNUAL FINANCIAL REPORT OF THE DISTRICT FOR FISCAL YEAR ENDED JUNE 30, 2022."
-For specific information on the impact of the Coronavirus Disease 2019 ("COVID-19") pandemic on the District's operations and finances, see "RISK FACTORS - Infectious Disease Outbreak" and APPENDIX A - "DISTRICT FINANCIAL INFORMATION AND REGIONAL ECONOMIC AND DEMOGRAPHIC INFORMATION - STATE FUNDING OF SCHOOL DISTRICTS - Infectious Disease Outbreak."
+Additional information on the District is set forth in Appendices A and B. See APPENDIX A - "DISTRICT FINANCIAL INFORMATION AND REGIONAL ECONOMIC AND DEMOGRAPHIC INFORMATION" and APPENDIX B - "AUDITED ANNUAL FINANCIAL REPORT OF THE DISTRICT FOR FISCAL YEAR ENDED JUNE 30, 2022."
+For specific information on the impact of the Coronavirus Disease 2019 ("COVID-19") pandemic (i) on the security and source of payment for the Bonds, see "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS - Assessed Valuation of Property Within the District" and "-Tax Rates, Levies and Collections" and (ii) on the District's operations and finances, see APPENDIX A - "DISTRICT FINANCIAL INFORMATION AND REGIONAL ECONOMIC AND DEMOGRAPHIC INFORMATION - STATE FUNDING OF SCHOOL DISTRICTS - Infectious Disease Outbreak."